Dehydration Synthesis Leads To The Formation Of What: Complete Guide

 Closing

 Next time you look at a slice of bread, a strand of hair, or your own reflection, remember that everything complex had to be built from something simple.
-In real terms, dehydration synthesis is the quiet, constant labor behind that construction.
+And dehydration synthesis is the quiet, constant labor behind that construction.
 It’s not flashy.
-It happens one invisible water molecule at a time.
+Consider this: it happens one invisible water molecule at a time.
 But without it, the ceiling of biological complexity stays low, and life itself stays small.

 Newly Added